busywait/ImageActionRunner/README.md

 Usage: "Run Exif Action.bat" (FILE [FILE...]|DIR)

-List all action configurations (.txt files) in the folder Actions and prompt for an Action name.
-If a valid name is entered then the action will be run for each file FILE, or for each file in DIR.
-If the file is a raw format file and has a sidecar .xmp file then any additional or duplicate metadata is read from that too.
+List all action configurations (.txt files) in the folder Actions and prompt for an Action name to run.
+If a valid name is entered then the action will be run for each file FILE, or for each supported file in DIR.
+If the file is a raw format file and has a sidecar .xmp file then any additional or duplicate metadata is read from (or written to) the sidecar .xmp too.

 ### Set From Prompt.bat

 Usage: "Set From Prompt.bat" (FILE [FILE...]|DIR)

 Prompt for an exiftool tag name and a value for the tag.
-The value will be written to each FILE, or for each file in DIR.
+The value will be written to each FILE, or for each supported writable file in DIR.
 If the file is a raw format file and has a sidecar .xmp file then any additional or duplicate metadata is read from that too.

 ### Focal Length From Prompt.bat